Resume Tips

 The winning formula: Use a clean, standard format, include relevant keywords from the job description, and keep it concise to pass both the ATS scan and the 7-second human review.

 Your resume header should be clean and professional: name, phone, email, LinkedIn URL (and location if relevant).
 Fancy graphics can break in an ATS.
-For proper formatting, the purpose of a resume is to win an interview every element should serve that goal.
+Every element should serve the goal of winning an interview.

 How Many Bullet Points Per Job?
 (Affects Length)